 - Injured on his birthday

-By the end of 1914, Alfred had transferred to 2 Battalion, the Gordon Highlanders.
+By the end of 1914, Dougan had transferred to 2 Battalion, the Gordon Highlanders.
 The battalion war diary provides useful contextual information about where his unit was based, daily activities and military actions over the following months.
-Alfred is actually mentioned by name in the entry for 11 March 1915 – his 25th birthday.
-Alfred was one of four Lieutenants wounded on this day at Neuve Chapelle in France.
+Dougan is actually mentioned by name in the entry for 11 March 1915 – his 25th birthday.
+He was one of four Lieutenants wounded on this day at Neuve Chapelle in France.
 We know from his papers in IWM Collections that he was initially treated at Lady Hadfield’s Anglo-American Hospital in Wimereux, before being sent home to Britain for continued specialist care.

 - Harold Gillies and plastic surgery